328: No Such Thing As A Romantic Lollipop

 And they were phased out in 1988 because they thought that people who were eating ice cream were becoming a bit more sophisticated.

 They didn't think that the jokes were appropriate anymore.
+Wait, this is so weird, James.

 I thought I remembered that, but I was not in a position to read lolly stick jokes in 1988.

 It's possible your parents had a lot of out-of-date ice creams that they were giving you.
+I think that must be it.

 Knowing my parents, that is likely.

-They phased them out in 1988, so I suppose there might have been a few stragglers a bit later, but maybe like the kids ones like Minnie Milks might have kept them on.
+They phased them out in 1988, so I suppose there might have been a few stragglers a bit later, but maybe like the kids ones, like Minnie Milks might have kept them on.

-But in 2008 Walls approached James Corden to start a new career writing jokes for ice cream sticks because they wanted to bring them back.
+But in 2008, Walls approached James Corden to start a new career writing jokes for ice cream sticks because they wanted to bring them back.

 They said that he would be ideal because James is an up-and-coming comedian who is cutting edge.
+Yeah.

-We don't know if he said no yet, Hannah.
+We don't know if he said no yet, Anna.
+We don't know he said no.

 Well,

-I think he did say no.
+I think he did say no

+Oh, right.
 No, I don't remember that.

+These were actually a ploy in the Great Depression to sell more people lollipops.
 So it was invented so that they could sell two for the price of one.

 So the idea, a public health nightmare, you'll agree, is that you would share a lollipop.
+So you'd buy one lolly, but you have two sticks.

 So two people can share it and they hold it.

-It's like a lady in a tramp moment, just a lot longer.
+your mouths are right next to it.
+It's like a lady in the tramp moment, just a lot longer.

 That's a much longer scene.

-Yeah, that was it.
+That was it.

-They both lick either side of this lollipop until eventually they both get to this final sliver of lolly where they lick the final bit and then eventually, romantically, they're licking each other's tongues.
+They both lick either side of this lollipop until eventually they both get to this final sliver of lolly where they lick the final bet and then eventually, romantically, they're licking each other's tongues.

-Sorry, you know, in Lady of the Tramp, he basically pretends that he doesn't know what's happening, right?
+Lady of the Tramp, he basically pretends that he doesn't know what's happening, right?
+He's just eating the spaghetti, yeah, and he pretends he doesn't know what's happening.

 He turns around and he's like, oh, now I've got to kiss the other dog.
+I don't think you could pull that off if you're licking a lolly dog.

-Because you'd see that there's no there's no flex and give no like there is in the spaghetti you're looking dead into the other person's eyes for several minutes while you lick as well literally the very start everyone knows what they're getting themselves into
+Because you'd see that there's no flex and give like there is in the spaghetti.
+You're looking dead into the other person's eyes for several minutes while you lick.

-scientists which scientists are these anna so i just i want to defend the scientists they did a very important experiment and then they thought how are we going to get the press to pick up on this well we can use this experiment to also work out out how many licks to lick a lolly.
+I just want to defend the scientists.
+They did a very important experiment and then they thought, how are we going to get the press to pick up on this?

+Well, we can use this experiment to also work out how many licks to lick a lolly.
 So they cooked up this hard candy and they had water currents flow over it.

 And then they calculated that it would take 2,500 licks to lick a lolly.
+It's 1,000 licks per centimetre.

+Okay.
 Which I think is extraordinary and flawed because we have saliva, right?

+Whereas they were using water currents.
 So our saliva is much more abrasive.

+Yeah.
 Okay.

 You'd think so.

+A lot of licks, though, is what we're saying.
 Just to take us back to the lady of the traps, I think that means that you're licking for 40 minutes before you eventually lick each other's tongues.

 It's a long scene.